-ERROR condition states what is not required (cf. exceptions).
+- ERROR condition states what is not required (cf. exceptions). - in complex systems, it is usually better to specify safety properties by stating directly what is required.

 analysis using LTSA as before.

 Keep the property alphabet as small as possible - only relevant actions!